Welcome to class! This lesson covers the basics and supplies.

 - Some folks have recommended a $1 Bible from the dollar store – those are usually printed on a newsprint-like paper.
 You can certainly practice drawing in them, but there are no margins for drawing, and the paper will react very differently from regular Bible paper.

 This video was made a while after this class was filmed, but I’m adding it here for your edification.
-Note that this is from my “other” channel that is ONLY for Bible Journaling, with a new video added every Sunday morning.
+Note that this is from my Bible Journaling channel, which has a new video added every Sunday morning.
 Feel free to go subscribe!

 Where to get Bibles